taskcluster/taskcluster-docs/src/manual/execution/workers/taskcluster-worker.md

 engine-specific, engines may return a _feature not supported_ error.
 Although this might sound like an unwanted runtime error, it is not.
-At worker type creation time, the set of available features is determined, and a task payload json schema is constructed for the given worker type, and _registered_ with the Queue.
-This means the Queue will reject task submissions that violate the available features of a given worker type, by validating the task definition against the json schema for that worker type.
+At worker type creation time, the set of available features is determined, and a task payload JSON schema is constructed for the given worker type, and _registered_ with the Queue.
+This means the Queue will reject task submissions that violate the available features of a given worker type, by validating the task definition against the JSON schema for that worker type.

-Therefore it is impossible for workers to claim tasks that require features that they do not support, and thus _feature not supported_ is not a runtime error that breaks a task, but rather an error that is interpreted at worker type creation time to limit the task payload json schema that will be registered with the Queue for that worker type.
+Therefore it is impossible for workers to claim tasks that require features that they do not support, and thus _feature not supported_ is not a runtime error that breaks a task, but rather an error that is interpreted at worker type creation time to limit the task payload JSON schema that will be registered with the Queue for that worker type.

+---

 ### Plugin Lifecycle